cnelson20/cx16os/docs/programs/README.md

 ## cx16os programs documentation

-The following utilities are mostly similar in function to the POSIX utilities, with details under each item
+The following programs are mostly similar in function to the POSIX utilities, with more detail listed under each program:
 - basename
   - no options
 - cat